openshift-pipelines/pipelines-as-code/docs/content/docs/install/settings.md

   The [tekton hub](https://github.com/tektoncd/hub/) catalog name. default to tekton

+* `tekton-dashboard-url`

+  Using the URL of the Tekton dashboard, Pipelines-as-Code generates a URL to the PipelineRun on the Tekton dashboard.
+  If you are an OpenShift user, then OpenShift console URL is auto-detected.

 * `bitbucket-cloud-check-source-ip`

   Public bitbucket doesn't have the concept of Secret, we need to be